Alfresco/alfresco-content-app/docs/extending.md

 ### Consuming extension library

-Assuming that you have published your extension library to NPM, you can install it using the standard command:
+Assuming you have published your extension library to NPM, you can install it using the standard command:

 ```sh
 npm install my-extension
 ```

-That should install the library and all its dependencies.
+This installs the library and all its dependencies.

 <p class="warning">
-You do not need installing library in the original workspace as the application is already configured to use the local version from the `dist` folder.
+You do not need to install the library in the original workspace as the application is already configured to use the local version from the `dist` folder.
 </p>

 #### Copy assets

-Edit `angular.json` configuration file and add the following rule if you develop and test extension library in the same workspace
+Edit the `angular.json` configuration file and add the following rule if you develop and test extension libraries in the same workspace.

 ```json
 {